Mitigooli/OpenAccessSPC/README.md

 then calculates the minimum-resolvability-distance for several depth planes.
 The surface area to look for the  minimum-resolvability-distance goes outside the common field of view (CFoV), using an incremental approach.
-This is described in detail in paper [Lytro].
+This is described in detail in paper [ICASSP14].

 `StitchedResDistR29.m` generates the SPC model of an R29 plenoptic camera and then calculates the minimum-resolvability-distance for several depth planes.
 The surface area to look for the  minimum-resolvability-distance goes outside the common field of view (CFoV), using an incremental approach.
-This is described in detail in papers [Lytro] and [Raytrix].
+This is described in detail in papers [ICASSP14] and [ICIP14].

 `ERR.m`, the Effective Resolution Ratio calculates and plots the normalized-spatial-resolution for R29 plenoptic camera using the